pdevito3/TaskTower/TaskTowerSandbox/DocsPrep.md

 ## Queues

 There are a various different queuing prioritization strategies that can be used in Task Tower.
-Jobs with no reconized queue will be considered a lowest priority based on whatever rules apply to the type of prioritization.
+Jobs with no recognized queue will be considered a lowest priority based on whatever rules apply to the type of prioritization.

 > 💡 By default, all jobs will be added to a `default` queue unless otherwise designated